 secret configuration value is empty, then nothing prevents anyone from sending RPC commands to the cluster RPC endpoint and thus, controlling the cluster and the IPFS daemon (at least when it comes to pin/unpin/pin ls and swarm connect operations.
 IPFS Cluster administrators should therefore be careful keep this endpoint unaccessible to third-parties when no

 cluster.secret is set.

 IPFS Cluster peers provide by default an HTTP API endpoint which can be configured with SSL.
 It also provides a libp2p API endpoint, which re-uses either the Cluster libp2p host or a specifically configured libp2p host.

 id are configured in the

-Note that when the Cluster libp2p host is re-used to provide the libp2p API endpoint (which listens on
+Note that when no additional libp2p host is configured, the Cluster’s peer libp2p host (which listens on